DimaErmakov/RATM/README.md

 # RATM - Reminder Automation Text Messaging

 RATM is a simple Python script that automates the process of sending text messages as reminders.
 The script reads messages from a file and sends them to a specified phone number.
 The execution is scheduled using launchd on macOS.
+Special thanks to [Nick King](https://github.com/nrking0)

 ## Installation